 The documents mentioned in the inserts entitled "for further information" are available to employees of the Group headquarters in the space dedicated to the Group Standards.
 Each cluster must make those documents available to all employees through their own internal communication channels.

 Who do you contact in case of questions/doubts?

-If employees have any questions or doubts, they can contact their superiors,
+If employees have any questions or Human Resources, Legal Affairs, CSR or doubts, they can contact their superiors, Compliance teams.